-Houses in the Country Club neighborhood were originally built in the 1920’s and 30’s and characteristically have private driveways that wind back to a home of notable size, and sits on a large lot.
-The residents of the Country Club Neighborhood get to enjoy some of the best views in La Jolla, as most are private, panoramic, and unobstructable.
-These single family homes range from 2 million on the lower end, to multi-millions on the high-end, with an exception to the La Jolla Summit Condo Community which is located on the outskirts of the Country Club.
+Houses in the Country Club neighborhood were originally built in the 1920s and ’30s and characteristically have private driveways that wind back to a home of notable size, and sits on a large lot.
+The residents of the Country Club Neighborhood get to enjoy some of the best views in La Jolla, as most are private, panoramic, and instructable.
+These single-family homes range from 2 million on the lower end, to multi-millions on the high-end, with an exception to the La Jolla Summit Condo Community which is located on the outskirts of the Country Club.

 These condos range from $1.5-$3 million and are desirable to people who want all the benefits of Country Club life, but do not want to be burdened by maintaining such a large estate.
-These condos provide ocean views, two pools, tennis, volleyball, and basketball courts, gym facilities and even a club house, which can be rented out.
-Although it’s a bit of a climb to reach the neighborhood from sea level, The Village sits not too far beneath it, and is quite easy to get to.
-Kids who go grow up in the Country Club Neighborhood attend to La Jolla Elementary, Muirlands Middle School, and La Jolla high school.
-An interesting hidden feature in the Country Club are the two “Old Stone “ bridges or “Troll Bridges”.
+These condos provide ocean views, two pools, tennis, volleyball, and basketball courts, gym facilities, and even a clubhouse, which can be rented out.
+Although it’s a bit of a climb to reach the neighborhood from sea level, The Village sits not too far beneath it and is quite easy to get to.
+Kids who go grow up in the Country Club Neighborhood attend La Jolla Elementary, Muirlands Middle School, and La Jolla high school.
+An interesting hidden feature in the Country Club is the two “Old Stone “ bridges or “Troll Bridges”.

 The bridges go along with a mythical legend that at one time the “munchkins” from The Wizard of Oz came down to La Jolla and built a colony of 4 homes and at one time lived in the area.
 The homes were built around the same time the movie was filmed, and although this is a myth, one of the little homes is still standing on Hillside Drive still draws tourists to the area to see the last “munchkin” home.